fpirri/covid19/short.README.english.md

 * total deaths per million throughout the period;
 * peak value of daily deaths;
 * total duration of the crisis period.

-We arrive at the following ranking, calculated on 10 May 2020:
--    Germany 60
--    USA 46
--    Sweden 38
--    France 25
--    UK 24
--    Italy 16
--    Spain 10
+We put, in the same spreadsheet used for the graphs, some tables to calculate a score for each country.

-The procedure used to achieve this result is illustrated in detail in the [extended version](https://github.com/fpirri/covid19/blob/master/README.english.md) of the comparison.
+The procedure used to achieve the result is illustrated in detail in the [extended version](https://github.com/fpirri/covid19/blob/master/README.english.md) of the comparison.

+Let's see below the calculated ranking.

 ----